rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% hint style="info" %}
-If you specify the custom destinations both while initializing the SDK as well as while making an event call, then the destinations specified at the event level only will be considered.
+If you specify the custom destinations both while initializing the SDK as well as making an event call, then the destinations specified at the event level only will be considered.
 {% endhint %}

 ## External ID